 Any other thoughts–about what’s happening, the business model, the future, etc?

-.
+I’ve written recently about the status of visualisation and some of the factors that will help it continue to move and grow in the right direction.
+The focus of these thoughts concerns awareness and education.
+For every great visualisation there are probably three terrible ones that entirely fail to serve their purpose – make the viewer feel smarter about that topic.
+The key elements of any successful visualisation is message, data and display.
 Taking the first of these, you have to have a reason for communicating, it has to have a message, a purpose for informing.
 Too often graphics fail because they are a mismatch of all sorts of random snippets of information, they lack the cohesion that comes from having a core purpose or reason for production.
 The second aspect, data, is certainly moving in the right direction as outlined above.
 It is now more freely available, in better quality and is growing in volume at an incredible rate.
 The potential for new knowledge, greater insights and interesting stories to emerge from this is boundless.
 The final aspect, display, requires potential practitioners to be better informed about the foundation principles of design, how the visual system works, statistics, communication principles and, of course, technology.
 We need to immerse best practice in all aspects of our lives and business otherwise this ratio of good:bad practice will likely grow in the favour of the bad and the bubble will burst.